-- + Made a personal super contribution. - + Total income is less than \$53,564 and more than 10% of their income comes from employment and/or carrying on a business.
-Total income includes assessable (gross income) reportable fringe benefits and reportable superannuation contributions. - + Is less than 71 years old at 30 June. - + Their total superannuation balance is less than \$1.6 million. - + Lodges a tax return. - + Has not held a temporary resident visa at any time during the year.
+- Made a personal super contribution. - Total income is less than \$58,445 and more than 10% of their income comes from employment and/or carrying on a business.
+Total income includes assessable (gross income) reportable fringe benefits and reportable superannuation contributions. - + Is less than 71 years old at 30 June. - + Their total superannuation balance was less than \$1.9 million at 30 June 2023. - + Lodges a tax return. - + Has not held a temporary resident visa at any time during the year.